 There are several reasons for why a refrigerator isn’t cooling.
-If you want to save yourself a little time and hassle, give Tate Appliance Repair a call for refrigerator repair in CITY, ST. We are eager to visit and diagnose the problem and fix it for you.
+If you want to save yourself a little time and hassle, give Tate Appliance Repair a call for refrigerator repair in California.
+We are eager to visit and diagnose the problem and fix it for you.

 When your refrigerator is not cold, it is time to determine what the problem could be.
 A lot of times it’s something as common as a routine coil cleaning behind the appliance.
 However, with these new refrigerators, they are manufactured with various sensors too.